Portergos/portergos-iso/README.md

 i3-wm
 Xfce4
 Openbox

-* The system will install the all 3 desktops
+The system will install all 3 desktops
-** At livecd, use "desktop switcher" at xfce4 panel to switch desktop (i3, openbox, xfce4)

-Ergonomic tools (easystroke)
+** At livecd, use “Oblogout” at xfce4 panel to switch desktop (close the session and login with wm of your choice) Ergonomic tools (easystroke)
-Use Archlinux + Antergos repositories
-Yaourt installed by default (AUR repositories)
+Use Portergos + Antergos + Archlinux repositories Yaourt installed by default (AUR repositories)
 Offline installer (modified from Pacbang linux) - Now also have online install options Another online installer (Cnchi from Antergos)
 Minimum systemd load after install (internet, cups, avahi, vboxservice and sddm) PC uses less ram memory Use both iso/installed system as installer for others devices

+GRUB better configurated after install wich has the following options:
+Arch LTS kernel
+Arch LTS kernel falback
+Arch
+Arch falback
+Arch LTS - Terminal Login
+reboot
+poweroff

 Themes
 Arc-dark